 We went for it, and...

-The picture was taken 3 days after I got it done, which may not seem like a big deal, but in my line of work (fashion retail in a dry, woody work environment) a manicure not chipping after half of one day is a big deal, and this hasn't chipped at all.
-I told a friend that if the nail-killer that is Anthropologie didn't destroy it, nothing would!!
+The picture was taken 3 days after I got it done, which may not seem like a big deal, but at my workplace (a very dry, woody environment) a manicure not chipping after half of one day is a big deal - this hasn't chipped at all.

 I'm not going to pretend to understand the science of gel manicures - I've looked up a thousand different things online and nothing really has explained to me how or why it works.
 Our process involved 2 different base coats, 2 to 3 coats of the actual polish, and a finishing top coat.
 We held our nails under a UV light for a few minutes between EVERY COAT.
 When we were done, a shine spray was applied, rubbed into the nails (which blew my mind...who knew you could RUB A NAIL right after a manicure??) and we were done!
 They were dry and ready to go immediately after leaving the salon and there was none of the traditional manicure "24 hour drying time."